jfriedly/tftarget/README.rst

 If you plan on doing any other Python projects, particularly Django ones, you should probably ``pip install virtualenv virtualenvwrapper`` and create a virtual environment for the project.
 See the `documentation for virtualenvwrapper`_ if you think you'll do any other large Python projects, otherwise you can skip this step.

-Now install the rest of the dependencies by running ``pip install -r requirements.txt``.
+Now install the rest of the Python package dependencies by running ``pip install -r requirements.txt``.
+Next, follow the instructions below for installing MySQL and South, and you should have all the dependencies installed.

 MySQL